-The Heart of Texas Homeless Coalition (HoTHC) is a non-profit organization whose vision is stated as: "There will be no gaps in available services to homeless or otherwise qualifying individuals."
+The Heart of Texas Homeless Coalition (HOTHC) is a non-profit organization whose vision is stated as: "There will be no gaps in available services to homeless or otherwise qualifying individuals."
 The Coalition is committed to developing a seamless Continuum of Care model that will provide all homeless individuals an opportunity to access needed services.
 The City of Waco is the entity that provides HMIS support to the Heart of Texas Homeless Coalition and homeless provider agencies.
-The HoTHC and the City of Waco have established a Memorandum of Understanding (MOU) to provide and manage the HMIS for the HoT.
-The HoTHC and the HMIS Administrator in conjunction with the local Continuum of Care (CoC) strive to meet or exceed HUD standards in data accuracy.
+The HOTHC and the City of Waco have established a Memorandum of Understanding (MOU) to provide and manage the HMIS for HOTHC.
+The HOTHC and the HMIS Administrator in conjunction with the local Continuum of Care (CoC) strive to meet or exceed HUD standards in data accuracy.

 HUD requires unduplicated statistical demographic reports on the numbers and characteristics of clients served as well as on program outcomes.
-In order to address the reporting requirements mandated by HUD, the HoT has implemented an electronic management information system that will provide the necessary demographic information and reports.
-This system is called the Heart of Texas Homeless Management Information System (HoT HMIS).
+In order to address the reporting requirements mandated by HUD, the HOTHMIS has implemented an electronic management information system that will provide the necessary demographic information and reports.
+This system is called the Heart of Texas Homeless Management Information System (HOTHMIS).
 WellSky TM (formerly Bowman Systems and Mediware) is the vendor of the web-based software known as Community Services (formerly ServicePoint), which was selected in 2001 as part of a competitive process.
-The HMIS Administrator provides training and technical assistance to users of the HoT HMIS.
-All Providers funded by the City of Waco's Community Development Block Grant (CDBG) or that receive certain HUD grants are required to participate in the HoT HMIS.
+The HMIS Administrator provides training and technical assistance to users of the HOTHMIS.
+All Providers funded by the City of Waco's Community Development Block Grant (CDBG) or that receive certain HUD grants are required to participate in the HOTHMIS.
 The only exception being domestic violence shelters which are prohibited by law from HMIS participation.

-Providers participating in the HoT HMIS are required to collect and record certain data elements for all new and continuing clients in the HMIS weekly.
+Providers participating in the HOTHMIS are required to collect and record certain data elements for all new and continuing clients in the HMIS weekly.
 Data entry should be completed weekly.
 All records should be up to date every Monday for clients served during the prior week.
-All Providers using the HoT HMIS are also required to comply with HUD's HMIS Data and Technical Standards (see Attachment E for an UDE overview and access to a full copy of HUD's Standards).
+All Providers using the HOTHMIS are also required to comply with HUD's HMIS Data and Technical Standards (see Attachment E for an UDE overview and access to a full copy of HUD's Standards).

 Maintaining confidential client records in a secure environment to ensure that the information is not misused or accessed by unauthorized people is of the utmost importance.
-The following Policies and Standard Operating Procedures have been developed to establish standards for the collection, storage and dissemination of confidential information by the users of the HoT HMIS.
-The HoT HMIS is an open system which does allow for sharing of electronic data between agencies.
-Programs can share information entered into the HoT HMIS.
-The HMIS Administrator is the only entity able to access all the client-level information, including personal identifiers, contained in the HoT HMIS.
+The following Policies and Standard Operating Procedures have been developed to establish standards for the collection, storage and dissemination of confidential information by the users of the HOTHMIS.
+The HOTHMIS is an open system which does allow for sharing of electronic data between agencies.
+Programs can share information entered into the HOTHMIS.
+The HMIS Administrator is the only entity able to access all the client-level information, including personal identifiers, contained in the HOTHMIS.
 Acceptable uses and disclosures of the data are outlined in this manual.
-For example, City of Waco may disclose data that is required under a court order issued by a judge, to protect the health and safety of those being served in its programs, and could use deidentified data for research and analysis purposes.
-Neither the City of Waco nor HUD requires client-level information from the HoT HMIS for the programs it funds.
-Thus only de-identified and/or aggregate-level data is shared with HUD.
+For example, City of Waco may disclose data that is required under a court order issued by a judge, to protect the health and safety of those being served in its programs and could use deidentified data for research and analysis purposes.
+Neither the City of Waco nor HUD requires client-level information from the HOTHMIS for the programs it funds.
+Thus, only de-identified and/or aggregate-level data is shared with HUD.